zendiy-mgos/hcsr04/README.md

 ## Overview
 A Mongoose OS library for HC-SR04, a popular ultrasonic distance sensor, and for a bunch of [compatible sensors](#compatible-sensors).
 ## GET STARTED
-Build up your device in few minutes just starting from one of the following samples.
+Build up your own device in few minutes just starting from one of the following samples.

 |Sample|Notes|
 |--|--|